sakethdandigunta20-max/Academic-Abstract-Classifier/README.md

-# 📚 Academic Abstract Classifier
+# 📚 AI Image Classifier

 An end-to-end, high-performance web application that classifies academic paper abstracts into specific sub-disciplines of Mathematics and Computer Science.
 The system features a state-of-the-art fine-tuned **DeBERTa-v3-small** model adapted using Parameter-Efficient Fine-Tuning (**PEFT/LoRA**), served via a **FastAPI** backend, and presented through a modern, responsive **React (Vite)** frontend.